Jakilutra/Lutra-s-Pokemon-Online-Supplements/README.markdown

 ## Ownership

-All content except `BlueHiddenInnerBall.png` was originally created for this repository. `BlueHiddenInnerBall.png` is a modification of `HiddenInnerBall.png` found in the Pokemon Online repository.
+All content except `BlueHiddenInnerBall.png`,  `style.css`,  `index.template`, pokemon_page.template and tier_page.template was originally created for this repository.

+`BlueHiddenInnerBall.png` is a modification of `HiddenInnerBall.png` from bin/Themes/Classic/Challenge Window in the Pokemon Online repository.
+`style.css`, `index.template`, `pokemon_page.template` and `tier_page.template`  are modified from bin/usage_stats/formatted/ in the Pokemon Online repository.

 ## Instructions